-Source: U of MN Enterprise Financial System

-The University's FY15 \$3.4 billion budget is built on revenue support from a variety of sources: tuition (25%), state appropriation (19%), sponsored research grants from the federal government and other sources (17%), restricted gifts and contracts (15%), miscellaneous income from sales, fees, etc. (14%) and auxiliary business operations (10%).
+Source: U of MN Enterprise Financial System and State Law - State Appropriation includes general fund, HIth Care Access, Tobacco Endowment/Cigarette Tax, LCCMR The University's FY15 \$3.4 billion budget is built on revenue support from a variety of sources: tuition (25%), state appropriation (19%), sponsored research grants from the federal government and other sources (17%), restricted gifts and contracts (15%), miscellaneous income from sales, fees, etc. (14%) and auxiliary business operations (10%).
 In approving recent annual operating budgets, the President and the University of Minnesota Board of Regents have focused revenue and spending plans on achieving the goals of Access, Affordability, Academic and Operational Excellence, and Accountability.